ilterbilguven/aStrategyGame/readme.md

 Unit Production:
 You can create units in the game map by using production (right) menu.
 For that, you need to select a building that has units.
-Then, right click on the game map to assign a spawn point.
+Right click on the game map to change its spawn point.
-After that, you can create units.

 Unit Movement:
 Select a unit by left click on the game map.
 Then right click on the game map to move it.